MET - Mechanical Engineering Technology

 The study of fluid statics and dynamics, including momentum, energy, Bernoulli's equation, laminar and turbulent fluid flow and friction in pipes, fluid machinery, and open-channel flow.

-A study of conduction, convection and radiation heat transfer and heat exchangers.
-Emphasis is on applications and problem solving using current techniques, and modern correlations.
+A study of conduction, convection, and radiation heat transfer, and heat exchangers.
+Emphasis is on applications and problem solving using current techniques, and modern numerical tools.

 A study of the applications of thermodynamics.
 Topics include the basic steam and gas turbine power cycles, internal combustion engines, introduction to refrigeration systems, gas mixtures, and psychrometrics applied to air conditioning processes.